Infoset/infoset-react-native/README.md

 };
 ```

-See `examples/src/app.tsx` for all of the user fields.
+See `examples/src/app.tsx` for all of the visitor fields.

 ### Handling URLs

 By default, all links in chat messages are opened in default browser.
-To change this behavior you can use the `handleUrls` to handle URLs yourself.
+To change this behavior you can use the `handleUrl` to handle URLs yourself.

 ```javascript
 <ChatWidget